CHTC/chtc-website-source/uw-research-computing/tensorflow-singularity-wait.md

 **3. Running on OSG**
 -----------------

-This Tensorflow environment can also be run on the Open Science Grid, or OSG, either as the CPU or GPU version.
+This Tensorflow environment can also be run on the OS Pool either as the CPU or GPU version.

 For more details on accessing the OSG, see [our guide for running outside CHTC, sections 3 and 4](scaling-htc).